Automatic Chicken Coop Door - ADOR1

 We performed early tests on individual ADOR1 units to see which parts wear out.
 After the equivalent of more than 35 years of continuous open/close action, there was not enough wear on the sprocket or slides to affect function.
 We continue to do more tests as part of our product development and improvement.
 The ADOR1 product is currently in its 11th year with an excellent track record.
 That is the best test we can have -- an actual decade of performance out there on thousands of units.

 No Assembly Required?

 It is easiest if you mount the frame on an existing wall.
 It's as easy as mounting a picture on a wall.
-Just put one screw in each of four corners of the ADOR1.
+Just put one screw in each of the four corners of the ADOR1.

 If you already have an opening in the coop, you may only need to mount the ADOR1 to cover the opening.

-If you are making a new opening, this is how you do it: First from inside the coop, drill a hole in the exterior wall about an inch or two above the coop floor.
-By mounting the door up a little bit it will help keep chicken scratch from obstructing where the door comes down and seals out the vermin and predators.
+When making a new opening, this is how you do it: First, from inside the coop, drill a hole in the exterior wall about an inch or two above the coop floor.
+By mounting the door up a little bit, it will help keep chicken scratch from obstructing where the door comes down and seals out the vermin and predators.
 After you drill the hole:

 Can I mount it to the inside wall instead of the outside wall?